paulfioravanti/paulfioravanti.github.io/_posts/2022-06-10-applescript-records-string-keys.md

-use any kind of data type as a key ([strings][String], [integers][Integer] etc), record keys can only be [Properties][Property], which are ["effectively tokens created by AppleScript at compile time"][Record Properties], and essentially act like [constants][Constant].
+use any kind of data type as a key ([strings][String], [integers][Integer] etc), record keys can only be [Properties][Property], which are ["effectively tokens created by AppleScript at compile time"][Record Properties], and essentially act like [constants][Constant] (which also means there's no chance to, say, "[constantize][]" a string received at run time).
 Therefore, this kind of record is not legal:

 ```applescript
 {"product":"pen", 5:2.34}
 ```

-This means that a script must always know in advance what keys it plans to use to look up values in a record: no lookup is possible using, say, some variable that references a string.
+The result of this is that a script must always know in advance what keys it plans to use to look up values in a record: no lookup is possible using, say, some variable that references a string.

 This is unfortunate, because I wanted to perform dynamic lookups on a record by fetching values from it based on some string I would receive from the result of